 To lock a clip, select it and use one of these methods:

-• Select Edit > Lock Clip.

-• Click the gear icon series on the clip and select Show Clip Inspector, then check Locked or select Lock Clip (Option-Command-L).
+- Select Arrange > Lock Clip. - Click the gear icon select Show Clip Inspector, then check Locked or select Lock Clip (Option-Command-L).

 Figure 30.
 Locking and Unlocking Clips